Greece Student Travel Programs for Teens

 What if my teen can’t swim well?

-What conservation experience do students need?
+What conservation experience do students need for the turtle conservation program?

 None required.
 Programs include comprehensive training on all survey techniques, species identification, and data collection protocols.
 Enthusiasm matters more than experience.

-Is the service work meaningful?
+Is the turtle conservation service work meaningful?

 Yes.
 Students contribute to ongoing research monitored by Mediterranean conservation organizations.
 Data collected on turtle populations, nest locations, and seagrass health feeds into multi-year studies.
 This is real science, not make-work.